1fadi/bar/README.md

 # Status bar
-A script that monitors live **CPU usage, network connection (also connection type), volume level, VPN connection, count installed packages, free RAM, battery level, checks USB drives**.
+A script that monitors live **CPU usage, network connection (also connection type), volume level, VPN connection, counts installed packages, free RAM, battery level, checks USB drives**.

 Best use of this script is on a panel of a window manager on Linux based system.